 PRO TIP: We often buy a large boneless Pork Loin (7-8 pounds) and cut the chops ourselves.
 It is usually cheaper and will allow you to make sure you get the perfect thickness.

 I had to restrain myself when taking pictures of this dish because my house smelled so amazing.
 (Even if I have eaten hundreds of times!)
 The final result is a tender boneless pork chop that is perfectly paired with creamy, cheesy hashbrowns.
 The French-fried onions add a fantastic texture to each bite as well as a bit of salty onion flavor.
 The pork is good enough to stand on its own, but I love getting some of the cheesy hashbrowns in every bite.
 This is a really good pork casserole and one that even my picky kids enjoyed.

-What Do You Serve with Pork Chop Casserole?
+What To Serve with Pork Chop Casserole?

+We love this casserole with a light salad, but you can also serve dinner rolls and a vegetable like asparagus or Brussels sprouts.
 It’s best to serve this casserole hot, directly from the oven so that the pork doesn’t cool too much.

 Can You Freeze Pork Casserole?

 You sure can!
 A few tips will make sure it is safe, tastes great, and won’t get freezer burn!